 The current Eco De Vita line includes 2 levels of wall finish - KRM and KRT.
 KRM has proven in a 1-liter test chamber to eliminate formaldehyde by more than 97% (from 30 parts per million) in four hours.
-The more porous KRT completely eliminates the formaldehyde in less than two hours (PDF)
+The more porous KRT completely eliminates the formaldehyde in less than two hours (PDF).
+Other benefits include reduction of pet odors (KRT absorbs 90% of pet odors in 15 minutes) as well as the elimination of cigarette smoke and other toxic VOC's found in the home like acetaldehyde and acrolein.

 The other great thing about this product is that, unlike traditional plasters, Eco De Vita does not require lime or gypsum as a binding agent.
 Contractors can plan on less work, faster curing times and an easy spray-on application process.
 These traditional plaster walls also "breathe," quite literally regulating indoor humidity depending upon the time of year -- absorbing moisture in high-humidity times and releasing it during low-humidity periods.
 This makes for a much more comfortable interior.